The story of our work:

 Because the legislation contains reforms to the State’s existing Medicaid program, the federal government requires an independent evaluation of certain components of the program.

 In late 2014, the U-M Institute for Healthcare Policy and Innovation (IHPI) received the official state contract from the Michigan Department of Health and Human Services to evaluate the Healthy Michigan Plan's impact on the health of Michiganders and the state's health care system.
-IHPI has assembled an interdisciplinary team of 17 University of Michigan faculty members across multiple schools and departments.
+IHPI has assembled an interdisciplinary team of 17 University of Michigan faculty members across multiple schools and departments, led by IHPI director John Z. Ayanian, M.D., M.P.P.

 IHPI is working with MDHHS over the 5-year demonstration period to provide periodic interim evaluation findings and will develop a final report at the end of the demonstration period in 2019.

-This evaluation will examine the following seven domains, as outlined in the Healthy Michigan Plan Section 1115 Demonstration Waiver approved by the federal Centers for Medicare and Medicaid Services (CMS):
+This evaluation is examining the following seven domains, as outlined in the Healthy Michigan Plan Section 1115 Demonstration Waiver approved by the federal Centers for Medicare and Medicaid Services (CMS):

 - The extent to which the increased availability of health insurance reduces the costs of uncompensated care borne by hospitals;